treeftly/treeftly-api/README.md

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 1. Initialize database
     ```
-    yarn init-db
+    pnpm init-db
     ```

 1. Install your dependencies

     ```
-    yarn
+    pnpm
     ```

 1. Start your app

     ```
-    yarn dev
+    pnpm dev
     ```

 ## Testing

-Simply run `yarn test` and all your tests in the `test/` directory will be run.
+Simply run `pnpm test` and all your tests in the `test/` directory will be run.

 ## Scaffolding